What Are The Three Basic Lines Of Physical Security?

 Inner perimeter refers to the doors, walls, and windows of your facilities.
 In securing them, you can use alarm security systems that can warn you of an entrance breach.
 You can also make use of locks, access controls, keys, key controls, and electronic visitor management systems.

 3. Securing the Building’s Interiors

 For interior security, you have to invest in protecting employee offices and all of the confidential information they hold.
 In monitoring the interior spaces, it is important to invest in motion detecting security cameras, access control systems, and alarm systems.

 For the best security you can provide for your business, it’s essential to invest in measures that would protect each of the three levels.
 With risk management, the best move is staying proactive.

-Learn more about it by checking out Security Forward’s article on the basics of risk management for business executives.
+Learn more about it by checking out SIA Online’s article on the basics of risk management for business executives.